saic-ny/hof/docs/index.md

 ### Higher Order Function Networks for View Planning and Multi-View Reconstruction (ICRA 2020)

 View the paper on [arXiv](https://arxiv.org/abs/1910.02066).

-If this work is helpful in your own research, you can cite it with the following BibTex:

 ```
 @inproceedings{